luke-grantham-rsa/xdw_file_playback/README.md

 Release Updates:

-V2_2: Release Date: 10/25/2024
+Version 2.2: Release Date: 10/25/2024
   - Added functionality for setting frequency and level for each RF path.
 Previously, support was for Path 0 only.
       - Please add a column titled "Path" to existing PDW list documents.
-Path 0 means RF path A and Path 1 means RF Path B.
+Path 0 means RF path A and Path 1 means RF Path B. Only TCDWs require this field as the baseband the file is played on will play out all PDWs.
       - Please reference the PDWlist_verif.xlsx or .csv for example